zyedidia/SFML.jl/README.md

 This is very much a work in progress right now and should be used at your own risk (I really mean it).
 It also only works on Mac OS X (for now).

-Take a look at `examples/game.jl` to see the latest example.
+Take a look at the `examples` folder to see some usage examples.

 #Installation
 Currently, only Mac OS X is supported